 The biggest chunk of money is $16 billion for Housing and Urban Development Department community development block grants.
 Of that, about $12 billion will be shared among Sandy victims as well as those from other federally declared disasters in 2011-2013.
 The remaining $3.9 billion is solely for Sandy-related projects.

 More than $11 billion will go to the Federal Emergency Management Agency’s disaster relief aid fund for shelter, restoring power and other storm-interrupted utility services and meeting other immediate needs arising from Sandy and other disasters.
-Another $10 billion is devoted to repairing New York and New Jersey transit systems and making them more resistant to future storms.

 "The funding in this bill is urgently needed," said Sen. Barbara Mikulski, D-Md., as Senate debate began.
 "Hundreds of thousands of families have seen their lives turned upside down."